AdiY10/AppLearner/README.md

 # AppLearner- WIP

-The goal of the project is to build as accurately as possible a prediction model, which will be able to predict the resource consumption of a given container in K8.
+This project targets the problem of accurately estimating resource requirements for workloads running over Red Hat OpenShift Container Platform and adjusting these estimations during the course of application execution.
+For a majority of real-life applications, it is notoriously difficult to manually estimate the patterns of resource consumption and thus to tune the pod CPU/memory requirements accordingly to avoid under- and overutilization.
+While there are attempts to solve this problem by on-the-fly monitoring and adaptively scaling pods when changes are detected, these solutions could be inefficient when the application behavior is highly dynamic.
+Instead, AppLearner is proactively defining the provisioning plan for an application by learning and predicting its resource consumption patterns over time.
-Time-series data on CPU/Memory usage provided by Prometheus, will be used to learn and forecast future resources usage.
+We will use time-series CPU/Memory usage data provided by Prometheus to learn and forecast future resource usage.

 ## Background:
 K8 is an open source software that manages, automates, deploys and hosts containerized applications.